coqls1229/coqls1229/README.md

 `2024.01 ~ 2024.06` Member of KHUDA 5th, Data Analysis & AI Club, KyungHee Univ.
 (NLP Track)

+`2023.03 ~ 2022.12` Manager of DASOM, Academic Club at the University of Software Convergence, Kyung Hee Univ.

 `2022.03 ~ 2022.12` Member of DASOM, Academic Club at the University of Software Convergence, Kyung Hee Univ.

 `2022.03.~ ` B.S. in Artificial Intelligence, Kyunghee Univ.